Belphonz/Starve-Style/docs/Complex Type Scope/Naming-Conventions-Attributes-and-Methods.md

 # Naming Conventions : Attributes and Methods
 ### <u>Private</u>

-To differentiate between different `Access specifier scopes`, and code within a function, `Attributes within the Private Scope`, should be `_lowerCamelCase`, `methods` should be `_UpperCamelCase` like the following :
+To differentiate between different `Access specifier scopes`, and code within a function, `Attributes within the Private class Scope`, should be `_lowerCamelCase`, `methods` should be `_UpperCamelCase` like the following :
 ``` cpp linenums="1"
 class GenericInterface
 {